For more information or to schedule an appointment, please call 847.570.1700.

 (chronic pancreatitis) may occur after one or more episodes of acute

 pancreatitis.
-The most common cause of chronic pancreatitis is long-term alcohol abuse.
+The most common cause of chronic pancreatitis is long-term alcohol misuse.

 What happens during the course of chronic

 pancreatitis varies.
 Ongoing pain and complications often occur.

 Complications may include flare-ups of symptoms, fluid buildup, and blockage of

 a blood vessel, the bile duct, or the small intestine.